objectified/vdist/README.md

 By default, vdist will also compile and install a fresh Python interpreter for you, to be used by your application.
 This interpreter is used to create the aforementioned virtualenv, and will also be used when you deploy the resulting OS package.
 This allows you to choose the Python interpreter you want to use, instead of being tied to the version that is shipped with the OS you're deploying on.

 Note that vdist is not meant to build Docker images for your project, it merely creates (nearly) self contained OS packages of your application, which you can then use to deploy on the target platform you told vdist to build for.
+Also, vdist is not meant to create OS packages from Python libraries, but for applications.
+For a reasonably clear distinction between the two, I suggest you read [this article by Donald Stufft](https://caremad.io/2013/07/setup-vs-requirement/).
+Of course, your application can definitely include a number of libraries at build time.

 ## How to install
 Installing should be as easy as: